ExaBerries/exapower-docs/rev_0_4/rev_0_4.md

 IOUT_SENSE is connected to read the IOUT voltage produced by the ncp81274, or the signal inverted and offset by an op amp.

-PGOOD is sensing the pgood signal coming from the micro to detect unrequested shutdowns.
+PGOOD is sensing the pgood signal coming from the controller to detect unrequested shutdowns.

 PWM_VID is the output pin for the about 100khz pwm signal to control the output voltage of the vrm.